 Whether you choose to share a room or not, everyone will enjoy a hot breakfast buffet in the Olio Restaurant for the conference special room rate of $179 (single) or $199 (double).

-CONFERENCE RATE — $998 (includes conference registration and one-year YW magazine subscription)
+CONFERENCE RATE — $998 (incl. one-year subscription to YW magazine)

-YW SUBSCRIBER — $895 (preferred rate for existing subscribers to YW magazine)
+YW SUBSCRIBER — $895 (preferred rate for existing subscribers)

 All prices are in Canadian dollars.